4GeeksAcademy/html-tutorial-exercises-course/README.md

 <!-- endhide -->

-1. Get familiar with most of the most popular HTML Tags.
+1. Get familiar with a good deal of the most popular HTML Tags.

 2. Using the tags together to create a simple HTML Website.